D. Randolph Drosick, MD

 In her role as Chair, Board of Directors, Elizabeth H. Levick, MD, guides board members in their work to evaluate the company’s quality metrics, patient safety, value-based care, and long-term strategy.

 Dr. Levick received her medical degree from the University of Toledo/Medical College of Ohio.
 She completed her residency at Parkland Memorial Hospital, Dallas, Texas, and a fellowship at the University of Cincinnati Medical Center.
 Dr. Levick is board certified in radiation oncology and specializes in breast cancer, prostate cancer, and brain cancer.
 She is an expert in the use of Gamma Knife, CyberKnife and radiosurgery.
 Dr. Levick sees patients at our OHC Kenwood office.

 Amanda Noble, BSN, RN, OCN, serves as Executive Director for OHC.
 Amanda brings a very personal perspective to her role having been an oncology nurse for over 20 years.
 With a career spanning nearly two decades at OHC, her most recent role was the group’s Director of Clinical Operations.
-Amanda oversees the strategic planning, growth initiatives, and hospital and community collaborations for the organization as well as the daily operations of the multi-specialty oncology practice that include medical oncology, hematology, blood and bone marrow transplant, radiation oncology, gynecologic oncology, and breast surgery.
+Amanda oversees the strategic planning, growth initiatives, and hospital and community collaborations for the organization as well as the daily operations of the multi-specialty oncology practice that include medical oncology, hematology, blood and bone marrow transplant, radiation oncology, gynecologic oncology, and breast surgical oncology.
 She works closely with OHC’s doctors, management team, and The US Oncology Network to identify and implement best practices across the organization.

 Amanda received a Bachelor of Science in Nursing from Mount St. Joseph College in Cincinnati, Ohio.